dgwarlug47/notes2/content/blog/Messi3/story.md

 - 8 - 2
 - It was humilating, it was definetly the end of an era for Barcelona.
 They have beaten Bayern in 2015, and now lost with a humilliating defeat, showing how the tables have turned
 - This was the mark of the end of messi's history at barcelona
-- How was he able to believe he could still win the world cup after a loss like that is vey impressive
+- [MYTAKE] How was he able to believe, he could still win the world cup after a loss like this is something I will never know

 ![alt text](image-67.png)